tIPS FOR BUYING

 - Have baked apples, pears, or a fruit salad.

 - Dried fruits also make a great snack.
 They are easy to carry and store well.
 Because they are dried, ¼ cup is equivalent to ½ cup of other fruits.
+If you are buying dried cranberries try the low-sugar kind.

 - Spread peanut butter on apple slices

-- Make a fruit smoothie by blending fat-free or low-fat milk or yogurt with fresh or frozen fruit.
+- Make a fruit smoothie by blending fat-free or low-fat milk or Greek yogurt with fresh or frozen fruit.
 Try bananas, peaches, strawberries, or other berries.

 - Try unsweetened applesauce as a lower calorie substitute for some of the oil when baking cakes.